V0RT4C/SenjaEngine/README.md

 4. run: deno run --allow-net --allow-read --allow-write --allow-env main.ts (OR) make app executable by chmod+x app and then run the app file

 ## Logging in
-To log in you need to use a Tibia client that supports Protocol version 7.6 as that's the only protocol that I know works for sure right now.
+To log in you need to use a Tibia client that supports Protocol version 7.6 as that's the protocol im focusing on right now.
 I recommend using this client: https://github.com/OTCv8/otclientv8

 When dev mode is enabled in config a sqlite db will be setup with an account and two players.
 Use this login info: 8899/8899

+If you want to connect from multiple clients you need to edit the IP in Data/worlds.json to match your IP.

 ![Alt text](screenshot.webp?raw=true "Screenshot")